OpenMx/OpenMx/docs/source/GeneticEpi_Matrix.rst

 	AEest
 	LRT_ACE_AE

 Note that the OpenMx team is currently working on better alternatives for dropping parameters.
 These models may also be specified using paths instead of matrices, which allow for easier submodel specification.
-See `here 	<http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Path.html#geneticepidemiology-path-specification>`_ for path specification of these models.
+See :ref:`geneticepidemiology-path-specification` for path specification of these models.